 Dental X-rays are useful in helping our dentists diagnose dental issues that are hard to detect with the naked eye.
 Drs.
-David and Augustine Borgmeyer will decide how often to perform X-rays based on your oral health, your age, your risk for oral disease, and any signs of oral disease.
+David, Samuel, and Augustine Borgmeyer will decide how often to perform X-rays based on your oral health, your age, your risk for oral disease, and any signs of oral disease.
 Children often require more dental X-rays than adults because their teeth are still developing and need to be monitored more closely.
-Children from about age 6 to age 14 are more prone to cavities as well.
-Depending on your dental needs, our dentists may recommend X-rays in St Louis, Missouri.
+Children from about age 6 to age 14 are also more prone to cavities.
+Depending on your dental needs, our dentists may recommend dental X-rays in St. Louis, Missouri.

 - Find cavities